-As of June 30, 2019, we had 95 full-time employees, of which 80 were located in the U.S., two were located in Europe and one in Australia.
-Of these full-time employees, 30 are engaged in sales and marketing activities, 14 are engaged in research and development activities, 21 are engaged in manufacturing, quality and regulatory activities and 20 are engaged in corporate administrative activities.
+As of March 31, 2019, we had 83 full-time employees.
+Of the employees, 80 were located in the U.S., two were located in Europe, and one was located in Australia.
+In addition, 13 of the employees were engaged primarily in research and development activities.
 None of our employees is represented by a labor union or covered by a collective bargaining agreement.
 We consider our relationship with our employees to be good.